Using drycc path

 JVM_OPTIONS=-XX:+UseG1GC

-Pipeline format
+Pipeline Format

-A manifest has three top-level sections.
+A manifest contains these top-level sections:

 kind: pipeline